BMW X3 SUV - Practicality & boot space

 Passenger and interior space in the BMW X3 are competitive against rivals

 The X3 has a generously proportioned interior, running its bigger X5 brother close in terms of passenger room and boot space.
-However, there's no seven-seat option, so those in need of three seating rows will need to look elsewhere.
+However, there's no seven-seat option, so those in need of three seating rows will need to look elsewhere, and the plug-in hybrid has a smaller boot.

 BMW X3 interior space & storage